 How does your target group use social media?

-In order to find out how your target group acts in the social web, you should know the different user behaviour patterns.
+In order to find out how your target group acts on the social web, you should know the different user behavior patterns.
 If you know them, you also know how to reach the right people.
 Charlene Li and Josh Bernoff from Forrester Research, for example, divide social media users into seven different types:

 Participants maintain a social networking profile and also visit the profiles of others.